jsonmaur/jumpsuit/README.md

   ```

 #### Route
-- A component that renders a specific component at the specified route
+- Renders a component at the specified route
   ```javascript
     import { Render, Router, Route } from 'jumpsuit'